-The ABA Standard 509 Information Report includes basic disclosures on these topics: admissions data; tuition, fees, living costs, and financial aid; enrollment data and attrition and graduation rates; number of full-time and part-time faculty and administrators; curricular offerings, academic calendar, and academic requirements; library resources; and bar passage data.
+The ABA Standard 509 Information Report includes basic disclosures on these topics: admissions data; tuition, fees, living costs, and financial aid; enrollment data and attrition and graduation rates; number of full-time and part-time faculty and administrators; curricular offerings, conditional scholarships, academic calendar, and academic requirements; library resources; and bar passage data.
 Additional information about some of these topics, as well as other important basic information about the School of Law, is given below.

 Tuition, Fees, Living Costs, Financial Aid, and Refunds

 Required coursework and other J.D. program requirements can be found in the School of Law Catalog.
 You can also view a list of the courses offered in the past three years (Spring 2012 – Fall 2014).